Synamedia

-Synamedia Ltd. (previously Cisco's SPVSS business, and formerly NDS Group Ltd., and later Cisco Videoscape) is a video technology provider headquartered in Staines-upon-Thames, UK.
+Synamedia Ltd. (previously Cisco's SPVSS business, and formerly NDS Group Ltd., and later Cisco Videoscape) is a video technology provider headquartered in Maidenhead, UK.
 Its products cover content distribution and delivery, video processing, advanced advertising, broadband offerings, and video security.

 History

 The company was formed in 1988 as News Datacom in Israel, offering encryption technology for satellite broadcasts.
 The encryption technology was developed by Israeli cryptographer Adi Shamir and Amos Fiat.
 In 1992, the company was acquired by News Corporation and renamed News Digital Systems (NDS).
 In 2012, Cisco Systems Inc. acquired NDS.
 It became the foundation of Cisco's Service Provider Video Software Solutions (SPVSS) business.
 In May 2018, Permira acquired the SPVSS business from Cisco.
 The acquisition included Cisco's Infinite Video platform, the former Scientific Atlanta video processing portfolio, cloud digital video recording, video processing, video security, and video middleware.
 In October 2018, the business was launched as Synamedia.

-Synamedia leadership includes Paul Segre, CEO; Tzvi Gerstl, CTO; Nick Thexton, EVP of Media Cloud Services; Lucy Norris, EVP of Broadcast Technology & Customer Success; Ismat Levin, EVP of General Counsel; Shauna O’Handley, EVP of People and Places, and Julien Signes, EVP of Video Network.
-The company has offices in the U.K., U.S., Canada, Belgium, Israel, India, and China.
+Synamedia leadership includes Tzvi Gerstl, CEO; Ismat Levin, EVP General Counsel; Shauna O’Handley, EVP of People and Places; Claire Lea, CFO; Steeve Reeves, Chief Revenue Officer; Eli Sharon, CTO; and Shlomi Rosenberg, Chief Customer Success Officer.
+The company has offices in the U.K., U.S., Israel, India, and China.

 Synamedia's clients include satellite and cable pay TV providers, media companies, and others involved in direct-to-consumer OTT distribution.
 It has over 200 pay TV and media customers.
 They include Astro, AT&T, beIN, Bharti Airtel, Charter, Comcast, Cox, Disney, Etisalat, Foxtel, Liberty Global, MNC Vision, OSN, Rogers, Sky, Tata Sky, Verizon, Vodafone, and YES.

 In January 2020, Synamedia entered a partnership with Pearl TV to join the Phoenix Model Market Initiative.

 In August 2021, Synamedia acquired ContentArmor, a company that develops forensic watermarking software for the media and entertainment industry.

 In May 2022, it was announced that Synamedia had acquired the UK-headquartered TV and OTT content discovery SaaS platform, Utelly.
 In July 2022, Synamedia acquired Quortex, a Saas streaming video processing provider.

+In July 2026, Synamedia completed the sale of its Video Network business to the Lumine Group.